This article explains how to configure the Gainsight PX Rest API.

 |>||Greater than||%3E||Returns records where createDate is greater than 1/28/2019 2:57

 |>=||Greater than or equal||%3E%3D||Returns records where createDate is greater than or equal to 1/28/2019 2:57

 There are a couple of important rules for filter expressions:

-- URL-reserved characters — Characters such as and must be url-encoded in the usual way.
-Client libraries take care of this for you, so you only have to worry about this encoding if you are making direct calls to the protocol.
+- URL-reserved characters — Characters such as commas, equal signs, semi-colons, ampersands, and question marks must be URL-encoded in the usual way.
+Client libraries take care of this for you, so you need to worry about this encoding only if you are making direct calls to the protocol.

 - backslash \\

 - comma \,

 Note: Make sure you escape backslashes before commas, in order to avoid double escaping.

 Filters can be combined using OR and AND boolean logic.

 OR logic is achieved by providing multiple filter parameters (which translates into providing an array of filters in the client libraries).